-Czech poppy seed roll is a sweet pastry made of yeast dough, filled with poppyseed filling, and swirled into a loaf shape.
-The baked roll is dusted with icing sugar and cut into slices.
-It tastes excellent with coffee or tea, at family gatherings, or just for breakfast.
+This Czech poppy seed roll is a sweet bread made of yeast dough, generously filled with poppy seed filling, and rolled up into a loaf shape.
+Once baked, this roll is lightly dusted with powdered sugar and sliced into individual portions.

 This delicacy is called "makový závin" or "makový štrúdl" in the Czech Republic.